 In today’s modern workplaces, merely carrying out tasks relating to the people in your business, such as administering salaries and conducting interviews, is not enough.
 It’s crucial that the work done in the HR team is fully integrated into the business and actively contributes towards helping it achieve its strategic goals.
 It’s in this way that HRM has moved away from just being a task or process-oriented function to one of strategic importance.

-Human Resource Management has many faces.
+Human Resource Management process has many faces.
 Let’s take a closer look at some of the critical areas that the HR team of a business is responsible for.

 This function covers the range of activities from a manager identifying a potential vacancy in their team to a formal offer of employment being made to the successful candidate.
 Human Resources will usually support the line manager to scope out the job description, including duties, salary, etc., and then advertise the vacancy per the recruitment strategy.
 This may involve direct advertising online or in other media outlets, or working with a recruitment or headhunting agency.

 Once a candidate has been made an offer, a number of processes need to be carried out by the HR function.
 First, a contract of employment and other offer documents are generated and sent to the new employee.
 Next, the HR team works in conjunction with the new employee’s line manager to arrange their induction and training programme, as well as setting up essential things such as IT access, security passes, desk space, etc.

 It’s important for Human Resources to look to the future of the organization, as well as focus on the present.
 The HR team works with the senior leadership team to identify plans, opportunities, and challenges that may affect the business.
 HR then draws up an effective strategy to ensure that the people aspect of the company can meet these future changes.